aliemregk/aliemregk/README.md

 ### Hi there 👋, I'am Ali Emre

 ### About Me
 Hello, I am Ali Emre Gök.
-I graduated from Computer Engineering in 2022 and I am doing a master's degree in the same field.
+I graduated from Computer Engineering in 2022 and I am enrolled in a master's degree in the same field.

 - 🔭 I’m currently working on a Deep Learning project.
 - 🌱 I’m currently learning Python & Deep Learning.